openslide/openslide/README.txt

 Features
 ========

-The library can read Trestle, Aperio, MIRAX, and Hamamatsu formats, as well as TIFF files that conform to a simple convention.
+The library can read Aperio, Hamamatsu, Leica, MIRAX, and Trestle formats, as well as TIFF files that conform to a simple convention.
 (InterScope files tend to be readable as this generic TIFF.)